 Look Beyond the Resume

-Resumes, while helpful to outline past accomplishments, don’t reveal the potential of those who submit them.
-Several tools claim to help employers understand personalities, strengths and interests, but even those extra tools fail to capture the reality of an employee’s true potential.
+Resumes, while it’s helpful to outline past accomplishments, don’t reveal the potential of those who submit them.
+Several tools claim to help employers understand personalities, strengths, and interests, but even those extra tools fail to capture the reality of an employee’s true potential.
 Those surveys can be rigged, especially by smart candidates who understand how to answer in the way the company wants to hear.

 Rather than rely on half-measures or self-reported surveys, companies should turn to performance-based tools to get a real understanding of what candidates are capable of.
 The most effective tools capture real measures of aptitude and provide proven, reliable information about a prospect’s innate abilities.

 It’s hard to fill a talent pipeline when your company has multiple openings.
 Business environments put a strain on everyone, from employees picking up extra work to teams interviewing day in and day out to fill the roster.
 This mentality often leads to suboptimal talent, as the company takes any warm body to fill a spot.